unswexplains/unswexplains.github.io/51231ab00b15/content.md

 Suppose you work in the marketing department of an organisation.
 There's a proposal to change the organisation's logo, and you've been asked to find out what proportion of employees prefer the new logo to the old.

 Ideally, you'd ask *everyone* in the organisation.
 Then you'd know for sure what the proportion is (assuming you correctly measure their preferences).
-If your organisation is small, then you might be able to do this - you could meet with everyone and ask their opinion.
+If your organisation is small, then you might be able to do this - you could meet everyone and ask their opinion.
 But what if your organisation is too large for that?

 A natural thought is to send everyone an email, and hope they all reply with their opinion.